A transparent image used for creating empty spaces in columns

 Lambs are sold in the commodity market.
 People, Planet, and Profit are the three drivers of the ranch’s goal and vision creation.
 Our goal is to be professional holistic land managers and profit managers, and to create opportunities for all people connected to CFR.

 This ranch used to be primarily a farm, but we have worked to restore the cropland back to native range and perennials.
 We have a managed grazing system for the cattle and sheep.
-During some times of the year will do daily moves, and other times up to 2 weeks.
+During some times of the year we will do daily moves, and other times up to 2 weeks.
 We have drought plans, grazing plans, fire/hail/hopper plans.
 We have hired an independent consultant to conduct ecological monitoring on the ranch and we have 8 monitoring transects to measure improvements in land health.

 Tour